Whether you have a finished manuscript or one in progress, Indigo Chick Designs offers three distinct services to fit your needs.

 I’m not going to “make it bleed”–at least not in the scary-editor-sense.
 I don’t hold back but I always endeavor to be kind and supportive when offering a critique.
 You are not required to accept my edits, but since you’re paying me for my opinion, I kinda suggest giving them a lot of consideration.

 I do not do rewriting.
 I am fairly “hands off” when it comes to problem areas; I prefer to highlight where I have an issue, explain what my issue is, and offer a couple of solutions, but I leave correction of that up to the author (with the exception of style/grammar/etc errors).
 You know your work and your voice best, and I have no desire to insert myself into your book.
 Again, it’s up to you how you handle my suggestions.
+If we’ve worked together several times and I have a better sense of what you’re comfortable with, I might be a bit more hands-on if it’ll work best with you.

 I also will not mark up a manuscript just for the sake of marking it up.
 A lot of new editors do this, sometimes so eager that they insert errors.
 The point of editing is to ensure the author’s message is clear for the reader.
 I will highlight anything that detracts from the message (in content editing, that could be cutting a scene for pacing, ensuring character motivation is clear, etc; in copyediting, that can mean watching for repetition and redundancy, ensuring overall consistency so the reader isn’t drawn out of the story).
-I will not tell you to use a different word that is perfectly serviceable just for the sake of leaving my mark on the MS.
+I will not tell you to use a different word from one that is perfectly serviceable just for the sake of leaving my mark on the MS.

 What do you need from me?